fahim-ipsec/fahim-ipsec.github.io/README.md

 ### Summary

-I am a Cybersecurity Enthusiast and Physical Security Operations Monitoring expert.
+I am a Cybersecurity Enthusiast.
 My passion lies in researching both cyber and physical security to understand evolving threats.
 I believe in raising awareness to prevent incidents—whether digital or physical.

 Though I consider myself a lifelong student (always learning from the world around me), I stand firmly by two principles: honesty is my core value, and helping others is in my DNA.